STY1001/RunInteractiveSystem/README.md

 ## Usage

+> You need to set ExecutionPolicy to Bypass with:
+> - Set-ExecutionPolicy -ExecutionPolicy Bypass
+> - Powershell -ExecutionPolicy Bypass

 `Start-RunInteractiveSystem [-FilePath] <String> [[-Arguments] <String>] [[-RunAs] <Users|Admins|Current>] [-HighestPrivilege]`

 `-FilePath` : Path of the program you want to execute